lam-alice/alice.github.io/_posts/2014-3-3-Hello-World.md

 ## Step 3: Visualize

+### Useful Insights for record companies:
+#### What to produce:
+* should produce and promote more Rock, Rap and Country genre
+* should produce songs with length of about 220 to 260 seconds
+#### Where and when to spend marketing dollar:
+* while Rock dominates over Rap and Country, top Rap and Country artists fare as well as top Rock artists.
+While overall marketing dollar should be spent proportionately more on Rock, the spending per top artist across Country, Rap and Country should not differ as significantly.
+* artist with the most # of BB songs may not be the most influential (e.g. Jay-z).
+A few artists might have fewer BB songs (2-3), but each of them rank higher, and stays longer on the BB.
+* How should I pace my marketing effort?
+How can I estimate how high the ranking can be and how long it can stay on billboard?
+* a top song could take as long as 25-45 weeks to reach the peak, and 20-30 weeks to fall out of 50.
+* the longer a top 40 songs takes to reach the peak, the longer it takes to fall out of 50.
+* sometimes a song fall out of the chart and come back in. out of 317 songs, 15 did fall out of the chart and came back in. only 2 made it to top 10, 3 to top 20. if your song fall out of the chart, odd of it being a top rank song is slim.
+* dedicate effort especially closer to the 20th week.
+If it ranks below 50, it'd get kicked out.
+* Is week 1's performance indicative of the song's best ranking?
+Should record company manipulate the release time in order to achieve higher ultimate ranking? data shows that top 10 BB songs had w1 ranking of 15 to 100.
+A w1 ranking of 100 does not forestall the song from an ultimate high rank.
+But if w1 rank is already top 50, there's good chance it'll be a top 20 song.
+* Week 1's performance is not correlated with number of weeks the song stays on billboard.

 ## Step 4: Problem Statement

 From the perspective of a record company, with the goal of producing more BillBoard hit songs: